- View the glossary in Spanish

 - Internist (a doctor who treats adults)

-- In some states, nurse practitioners and physician assistants
+- In some states, nurse practitioners and physician assistants are also considered primary

 - Provide essential health benefits